-[When I mention “resumes” here, I’m shorthanding for all the content you create for job search documents and online profiles.
+Note that, when I mention “resumes” here, I’m shorthanding for all the content you create for job search documents and online profiles.
 That is, your LinkedIn profile, biography, cover letter, etc.

 “Hiring me is the best investment”

 A resume that hits the mark makes it abundantly and immediately clear how the candidate gets things done.
 It shows how she or he does things like:

 - Improving performance

 Consider the hiring decision makers you want to impress who are tasked with filling executive jobs.
 The cost of hiring is steep.
 Hiring mistakes cost even more and make decision makers look bad.
 Therefore, they strive to get it right the first time.

 3 ways to make your executive resume position you as the best hiring choice

 One of the biggest mistakes executive job seekers make is trying to cover too many bases in their search.
 They think they need to appeal to all types of employers.
 Therefore, they include in their resume every skill, every area of expertise, and every piece of career history.

 The key first-steps in successful job search are narrowing focus to a group of employers who are a mutual good fit.
 After that, company and industry research should be done, to identify their current challenges.